Troubleshooting a problem with your Smoothieboard

 Check your connector and your cables.

-My stepper motor does not turn at all (or only a few weak steps) and makes a very high-pitched sound
+My stepper motor does not turn at all and makes a very high-pitched sound

 This can happen with Z axis (or any leadscrew driven stepper motor) due to the high steps per millimeter number.
 You are probably trying to move it too fast.
-Try asking it to move at a much lower speed.
+Try asking it to move at a much lower speed ( for example G1 Z100 F100 ).

 If you are using external stepper motor drivers (driven by ENn, Stn and DIRn pins) check polarity, voltage and timings of signals to your driver.
 Also consider increasing microseconds_per_step_pulse slightly if the default 1us pulse width is too narrow for your driver or cable lengths.